minsectek/ARattack/README.md

 # ARattack
-A small exploit for taking Parrot AR.Drone 2.0 models out of the sky (without permission, of course)
+A small exploit for taking Parrot AR.Drone 2.0 models out of the sky (with permission, of course)